clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 Some authors like to use a single group-id for most of the libs they publish.
-The maintainers of Clojars recommend using the default "artifact-id = group-id" (as we've done with trivial-library-example) for libraries that are intended for broad community use and which are expected to live long enough to possibly have different maintainers over time.
+The maintainers of Clojars recommend using the default "artifact-id = group-id" (as we've done with trivial-library-example) for libraries intended for broad community use and for those which are expected to live long enough to perhaps have different maintainers over time.
 You are free to handle the matter as you wish.